 As you might imagine, a brewpub called Hemingway’s has a few good yarns to tell.
 In fact, every ale has its own tale that describes an element of the region’s colourful past or the trailblazers who were part of it.
 Pitchfork Betty’s Pale Ale, for example, is inspired by a publican known to wield a pitchfork at rowdy patrons – but don’t worry, you won’t find her behind the bar, or the pitchfork for that matter.

-The light and refreshing The Prospector Pilsner is Hemingway’s most popular beer and the core range includes Doug’s Courage IPA, 4 Mile White Lager, the mid-strength Mrs Watson’s Small Ale and Hard Yards Dark Lager.
+The light and refreshing The Prospector Pilsner is Hemingway’s most popular beer (and has gone on to win a Champion Beer trophy at the Australian International Beer Awards) and the core range includes the likes of Doug’s Courage IPA, 4 Mile White Lager, The Endeavour IPA, the mid-strength Watson’s Session IPA and Hard Yards Dark Lager.

 The setting of this impressive gastro brewpub couldn’t be more idyllic.
 A large timber boardwalk overlooks superyachts moored in aqua waters with the mountains of the Atherton Tablelands rising in the distance.